Higher Education (HED)

 This course is designed to provide students an overview of higher education as a field of study and practice.
 The topics covered attempt to equip students with working knowledge of the structures, functions, challenges, concerns, and opportunities within higher education as a social institution.
 Grounded in values and principles of inclusive excellence, the course take equity and diversity as departure points from which any and all productive understandings of higher education must engage.

-Study of theoretical perspectives and empirical research drawn from the social sciences related to higher education organizations and governance with an emphasis on application of theory and practice.
+This course is focused on the study of theoretical perspectives and empirical research drawn from the social sciences related to higher education organizations and governance with an emphasis on the application of theory and practice.

 HED 4221 Financing Higher Education (4 Credits)

-Financing public and private institutions of higher learning; sources of income, budgeting procedures, funding and control, use of simulated exercises to illustrate principles.
-Recommended prerequisites: HED 4210, HED 4211 and HED 4214.
+This course focuses on the financing of public and private institutions of higher learning.
+Specifically, students will consider sources of income, budgeting procedures, funding and control, and use simulated exercises to illustrate principles.

 HED 4222 Legal Issues in Higher Education (4 Credits)

-Review of a broad range of administrative problems with legal dimensions; process for analyzing case law on issues of access, student rights, employment, collective bargaining, church-state relations, private sector and liability.
-Students gain practical experience (praxis) in analyzing and applying legal concepts to higher education subjects.
+This course provides a review of a broad range of administrative problems with legal dimensions; the process for analyzing case law on issues of access, student rights, employment, collective bargaining, church-state relations, private sector, and liability.
+Students will gain practical experience in analyzing and applying legal concepts to higher education subjects.

 HED 4226 The Community College (4 Credits)